-This project involves working with elementary student to create a stop motion video.
-The students will use the MyCreate application and the Story Starter Lego kits.
-The students will work in groups to create a story and then re-intact their story using the Lego's and MyCreate.
-This group is a group of Kindergarten and First grade students.
+This project involves working with elementary students to create a stop motion video.
+The students will use the MyCreate application and the Story Starter LEGO kits.
+The students will work in groups to create a story and then re-intact their story using the LEGOs and MyCreate.
+This group is a group of Kindergarten and First Grade students.
 Each week the students will be working on learning the parts that make up a story and creating these parts for their own story.
-At the completion of the story the students will used the Story Starter Lego's to bring their story to life.
-As the students create their story with the Lego's they will take still motion pictures through the MyCreate application; resulting in a video of the final story.
+At the completion of the story, the students will used the Story Starter LEGOs to bring their story to life.
+As the students create their story with the LEGOs, they will take still motion pictures through the MyCreate application, resulting in a video of the final story.

 Lessons for the MyCreate ProjectLesson One - Introduction to MyCreate:

 Standards: CCSS.
-K.TT.1 and CCSS.1.TT.1 Use technology tools and skills to reinforce classroom concepts and activities.togetherEngage: Show a video of a MyCreate project/tutorial.Explain: "We are going to be using this application (MyCreate) to create a video.
+K.TT.1 and CCSS.1.TT.1 Use technology tools and skills to reinforce classroom concepts and activities together.Engage: Show a video of a MyCreate project/tutorial.Explain: "We are going to be using this application (MyCreate) to create a video.
 We will work to write a story.
-Then, we will use Lego's to show the different parts of our story.
-Last, we will use this application (MyCreate) to make a video where we move the Lego's and turn our story into a movie!" ...
-"Today we are going to play around with the MyCreate application to find out how it works.
+Then, we will use LEGOs to show the different parts of our story.
+Last, we will use this application (MyCreate) to make a video where we move the LEGOs and turn our story into a movie!" ...
+"Today we are going to play with the MyCreate application to find out how it works.
 Let's go take some pictures and turn them into a movie!"Explore: Take pictures of things around the school.
-Have students practice doing a voice over.
-Also, have them try to add a song to the video.
-Then watch video that they created so they have an idea of what we will be doing.Evaluate: Ask students questions about the application (MyCreate).
-Then have them show how the teacher how to preform different tasks with in the application.
+Have students practice doing a voice-over and have them try to add a song to the video.
+Have them watch the video that they created so they have an idea of what we will be doing.Evaluate: Ask students questions about the application (MyCreate); then have them show the teacher how to preform different tasks within the application.

 Lesson Two - Introduction to Story Starters:

-Standards: CCSS.ELA-Literacy.RL.K.7 With prompting and support, describe the relationship between illustrations and the story in which they appear (e.g., what moment in a story an illustration depicts).CCSS.ELA-Literacy.RL.1.7 Use illustrations and details in a story to describe its characters, setting, or events.Engage: Show a Curious George Lego Stop Motion video as a way to introduce them into what they will be doing with their Lego's.Explain: Show parts of the Lego Story Starter kit.
-"We will use these Lego's to create the scenes in our story.
-As you can see there are many different pieces that we can use to create our story."
-Read a book (with good illustrations).Explore: Students will choose an illustration from the book and create a Lego scene matching that illustration.
+Standards: CCSS.ELA-Literacy.RL.K.7 With prompting and support, describe the relationship between illustrations and the story in which they appear, e.g., what moment in a story an illustration depicts.CCSS.ELA-Literacy.RL.1.7 Use illustrations and details in a story to describe its characters, setting, or events.Engage: Show a Curious George LEGO Stop Motion video as a way to introduce them to what they will be doing with their LEGOs.Explain: Show parts of the LEGO Story Starter kit.
+"We will use these LEGOs to create the scenes in our story.
+As you can see, there are many different pieces that we can use to create our story."
+Read a book (with good illustrations).Explore: Students will choose an illustration from the book and create a LEGO scene matching that illustration.

 Lesson Three - Elements of a Story:

-Lesson Five - What is the Plot?Standards: CCSS.ELA-Literacy.W.K.3 Use a combination of drawing, dictating, and writing to narrate a single event or several loosely linked events, tell about the events in the order in which they occurred, and provide a reaction to what happened.CCSS.ELA-Literacy.RL.1.3 Describe characters, settings, and major events in a story, using key details.Engage: Watch the “Arthur Writes a Story” video.Explain: "Today we are going to begin make our own story.
-We are going to create a characters and a setting.
+Lesson Five - What is the Plot?Standards: CCSS.ELA-Literacy.W.K.3 Use a combination of drawing, dictating, and writing to narrate a single event or several loosely linked events, tell about the events in the order in which they occurred and provide a reaction to what happened.CCSS.ELA-Literacy.RL.1.3 Describe characters, settings, and major events in a story using key details.Engage: Watch the “Arthur Writes a Story” video.Explain: "Today we are going to begin making our own story.
+We are going to create the characters and a setting.
 Can you tell me what a character is? ...
 Can you tell me what the setting is? ...
-We will be drawing a picture and will create a setting and the characters."Explore: The students will decide where their story will take place and what characters they will have.
-Then they will draw it out on a piece of paper.Evaluate: Have students share pictures and point out the setting and characters.
+We will be drawing a picture and will create a setting and the characters."Explore: The students will decide where their story will take place and what characters they will have; then they will draw it out on a piece of paper.Evaluate: Have students share pictures and point out the setting and characters.

 Lesson Seven - Creating Our Plot Continued:Standards: CCSS.ELA-Literacy.RL.K.3 With prompting and support, identify characters, settings, and major events in a story.
 CCSS.ELA-Literacy.RL.1.7 Use illustrations and details in a story to describe its characters, setting, or events.Engage: Show students a picture (The picture to the right.).
 Have the students think of a story that explains what is happening in the picture.
 Then have them share their stories with the group.Explain: "We are going to write the major part of our story today.
 We need to decide what will happen in the beginning of the story, the middle, and the end.
 We need to choose a problem that might happen and how it will be fixed in the end."Explore: First, we will figure out a problem.
 What is going to happen to their characters?
 How are they going to work it out?
 Then we will figure out a beginning, middle, and end.Evaluate: We will look to see if their story contains all major components of storytelling.